The Green Bins are collected every week.

 Yard waste (small quantities)

-Frozen juice containers, aluminum foil, glass and other recyclables
+Frozen juice containers, aluminum foil, glass & other recyclables

 LINING THE BIN